-3.2.18 When the blast operator is ready to blast, either the operator or the machine tender, while standing back and facing away from the concave filling head of the blast machine and the exhaust muffler, closes the safety petcock.
-Closing the petcock prepares the machine for remote operation at the control handle.
-Air should be heard escaping from the orifice under the control handle lever but nowhere else.
-The air escaping at the control handle is an audible signal that air is supplied to the blast machine, and will activate if the control handle is pressed.
+3.2.20 When the blast operator is ready to blast, either the operator or the machine tender, while standing back and facing away from the concave filling head of the blast machine and the exhaust muffler, closes the safety petcock.
+Closing the petcock prepares the machine for remote operation and activation by the control handle

-3.3 Blasting Attire
+3.3 Blasting

-- Before blasting, test the coating and substrate for toxic materials (such as lead or other heavy metals, or asbestos).
-These hazards require special measures to protect the operators and the environment. - No dust is safe to breathe.
+Before blasting, test the coating and substrate for toxic materials (such as lead or other heavy metals, or asbestos).
+These hazards require special measures to protect the operators and the environment.

+No dust is safe to breathe.
 Abrasive blasting produces harmful dust.
 Failure to wear approved respirators could result in serious lung disease or death.
-Blast operators must wear properly fitted and maintained NIOSHapproved, type-CE supplied-air respirators approved for abrasive blasting. - During abrasive blasting, abrasive particles and dust in the area around the blast machine and blast nozzle become airborne.
-Everyone working in the vicinity of abrasive blasting must wear properly-maintained, NIOSH-approved, respiratory protection appropriate for the job site hazards. - Loud noise generated by the use of compressed air could cause hearing damage.
+Blast operators must wear properly fitted and maintained NIOSH-approved, type-CE supplied-air respirators approved for abrasive blasting.

+During abrasive blasting, abrasive particles and dust in the area around the blast machine and blast nozzle become airborne.
+Everyone working in the vicinity of abrasive blasting must wear properly maintained, NIOSH-approved, respiratory protection appropriate for the job site hazards.

+Loud noise generated by the use of compressed air could cause hearing damage.
 Everyone in the blasting area must wear approved eye and hearing protection.

-3.3.1 Operators and anyone else that may be exposed to the hazards generated by the blasting process must wear appropriate protective gear, including abrasive-resistant clothing, leather gloves, eye and hearing protection, and a NIOSH-approved Type CE Supplied-Air Respirator.

-3.4 Blasting

-- 3.4.1 Hold the blast hose securely and point the nozzle only at objects intended to be blast cleaned. - 3.4.2 Pull back the safety lever lock and depress the remote control handle.
+- 3.3.1 Operators must wear appropriate protective gear, including: abrasive-resistant clothing, leather gloves, eye and hearing protection, and a NIOSH-approved Type CE Supplied-Air Respirator. - 3.3.2 Hold the blast hose securely and point the nozzle only at objects intended to be blast cleaned. - 3.3.3 Pull back the safety lever lock and depress the remote control handle.
 Within a few seconds, the pop-up valve automatically closes, and the blast machine will pressurize to start blasting.